joelazar/dotfiles/README.md

 Some [utils functions](scripts/) which I'm using for the initial [setup](run_once_install_packages.sh) and later for my update [script](private_dot_local/bin/executable_update_everything) was taken from [alrra](https://github.com/alrra)'s [dotfiles](https://github.com/alrra/dotfiles) repo, and I'm truly grateful for it.

-I usually take my wallpapers from [Unsplash](https://unsplash.com/) and the one which is present in my screenshot is from [Arnaud Steckle](https://unsplash.com/@arnaudsteckle).
+My wallpapers are from [catpuccin-wallpapers](https://github.com/zhichaoh/catppuccin-wallpapers) repo.

 ## License